nickyeolk/minst_cnn/README.md

 ### Histogram of filter bias
 ![Sample convolutional filter bias](./img/conv1_filter_bias.JPG)
 ### Confusion matrix
-The columns are the predicted values, and rows are the labels
+The columns are the predicted values, and rows are the labels <br>
 ![Confusion matrix](./img/confusion_matrix.JPG)
 ### Print mislabeled image
 Very rudimentary printing of mislabeld image in tensorboard along with printing the predicted vs label in the python console.
-This indicates that for the 3 images printed, the model predicted 6, 3, 1, but the label was 4, 5, 3
+This indicates that for the 3 images printed, the model predicted 6, 3, 1, but the label was 4, 5, 3.
 ![Print mislabeled image](./img/mislabeled_images.JPG)

 ![Mislabeled mistake: pred vs actual](./img/mislabeled_result.JPG)
 ## Progress
 - [x] Implement algorithm